Bronze Medallion

 Questions?

-Please email Lydia at education@brontesurfclub.com.au
+Contact Lydia at education@brontesurfclub.com.au

 FAQs

-No. The decision is based on several criteria.
-We consider the Club's current needs, including age, gender, nippers' involvement, and intention to patrol.
-For example, if we were to train only nipper parents, our patrol numbers would decrease in subsequent seasons.
-Therefore, we consider a range of factors to plan for future years.
+Does passing the swim proficiency guarantee a place on the course?
+No. Selection is based on several factors, including the Club's current needs, age, gender, Nippers involvement, and intention to patrol.
+We consider a range of criteria to plan for future seasons.

-No. You must be comfortable in the water and able to competently navigate surf and get out of trouble.
+I'm not comfortable swimming in the ocean.
+Can I still do the course?
+No. You must be comfortable in the water and able to navigate surf conditions competently.